unjs/nitro/README.md

 - Default: `{ watch: [] }`

 Dev server options.
-You can use `watch` to make dev server reload if any file changes in specified paths.
+You can use `watch` to make the dev server reload if any file changes in specified paths.

 #### `watchOptions`